How to create full application for "Smart Parking For People With Disabilities"¶

 Each Step will explain a process that needs to be carried out to bring about a correct commissioning of the project.

-It is highly recommended to follow the steps in the same order as they are shown below, otherwise unexpected conflicts can occur which can in turn lead to unwanted problems.
+It is highly recommended to follow the steps in the same order as they are shown below, otherwise unexpected conflicts can occur which can in turn lead to

 In order the steps are as follows: